-On March 26, Vaudreuil sent captain Pierre Pouchot of Béarn Infanterie with 150 Canadians to take command at Pointe au Baril near Fort La Présentation, and to speed up the construction of the boats.
+On March 26, Vaudreuil ordered Captain Pierre Pouchot of Béarn Infanterie with 150 Canadians to go to take command at Pointe au Baril near Fort La Présentation, and to speed up the construction of the boats.

 On April 2, Vaudreuil also sent lieutenant Joseph Marin of the Troupes de la Marine at the head of 150 Canadians and M. de Villars, captain at La Sarre Infanterie, at the head of another 150 regulars, to join Pouchot at Pointe au Baril through Les Cèdres.
 Once assembled, Pouchot's entire force counted some 700 men.
 It was destined to Fort Niagara where Pouchot was ordered to go as soon as possible.
 His instructions were to maintain his boats well armed and to send them cruising Lake Ontario towards Fort Frontenac and the Oswego river.
 About this time, the chevalier de Lévis received intelligence that the British were dispatching artillery to Oswego.

 By April 3, Pouchot was on his way to Fort Niagara after strengthening the fortifications of Fort La Présentation.

 On April 5, Pouchot arrived at Fort La Présentation where he built entrenchments at the Pointe au Baril.